cooperspencer/gickup-blog/content/docs/configuration/source/bitbucket.md

 - `sshkey`: if empty, it uses your home directories' .ssh/id_rsa.
 - `exclude`: you can exclude repositories.
 - `include`: only clone those specific repositories.
-- `excludeorgs`: leave out specific organizations of the user.
+- `filter`:
-- `includeorgs`: only clone those specific organizations repositories.
+  - `lastactivity`: only repos that were active in this time frame are cloned (y, M, d, h, m, s)